khushipatni/Replicate-FELM/README.md

 # Replication of FELM

- FELM is a meta benchmark to *evaluate factuality evaluation* for large language models.
- The benchmark comprises 847 questions that span five distinct domains: world knowledge, science/technology, writing/recommendation, reasoning, and math.
-We gather prompts corresponding to each domain by various sources including standard datasets like truthfulQA, online platforms like Github repositories, ChatGPT generation or drafted by authors.
+FELM is a meta-benchmark designed to assess the accuracy of factual evaluations in large language models.
+It includes 847 questions across five key domains: world knowledge, science/technology, writing/recommendation, reasoning, and math.
+These questions are sourced from a variety of places, including established datasets like TruthfulQA, online platforms such as GitHub repositories, ChatGPT-generated prompts, and drafts provided by the authors.

- We then obtain responses from ChatGPT for these prompts.
-For each response, we employ fine-grained annotation at the segment level, which includes reference links, identified error types, and the reasons behind these errors as provided by our annotators.

-## Download

-- Download the whole dataset by:
+## Download dataset

   ```
   wget https://huggingface.co/datasets/hkust-nlp/felm/resolve/main/all.jsonl
   ```